OK, engineers – it’s crunch time.

 While not optimal, it’s certainly not out of the ordinary for job and internship seekers to still be, well, seeking at this time of year.
 Panicking will get you nowhere, so you’ve got to have a plan.
 Here are some steps to get you moving in the right direction:

 This is a must-have.
 If you haven’t already done so, visit the Center for Career Development between 10AM and 4:40 PM for a resume critique to make sure you’re presenting yourself as best you can.
 Even if you don’t have any internship experience, you do have engineering lab/project experience, and can put that on your resume to highlight the strengths you have to offer employers.
-Check the second page of this example on the CCD website: http://cdn.uconnectlabs.com/wp-content/uploads/sites/7/2015/08/Engineering-Resumes.pdf
+Check the second page of this sample engineering resume.

-I am AMAZED at how many students haven’t ever taken advantage of the wealth of opportunities in HuskyCareerLink (www.huskycareerlink.uconn.edu).
-I mean, it’s an entire database of jobs and internships from companies ASKING UCONN STUDNENTS to apply.
+I am AMAZED at how many students haven’t ever taken advantage of the wealth of opportunities in HuskyCareerLink.
+I mean, it’s an entire database of jobs and internships from companies ASKING UCONN STUDENTS to apply.
 Sorry for yelling there, but really.
 Run a search for “engineering” in HuskyCareerLink right this minute and you’ll see something like 100 internships and 300 full time jobs posted.

 Yes, indeed.com.
 Yes, it’s a bit impersonal, but I just ran a quick search for “engineering internship” in Connecticut and found more than 120 postings.
 Even a more specific search such as “entry level civil engineer” picked up 13 hits in Connecticut at the time I’m writing this.

-There’s a wealth of advice on the CCD site already on how to leverage LinkedIn in your search, so take a moment to review recent blog posts on the topic: http://career.uconn.edu/?s=linkedin
+There’s a wealth of advice on the CCD site already on how to leverage LinkedIn in your search, so take a moment to review our blog posts on LinkedIn.

 Engineering is, at its core, problem solving.
 Apply basic engineering principals to your search.
 Make a plan.
 Work on it regularly.
 Don’t try to get it all done in a 5-hour cram session on a Sunday night.
 Devote a little time every day to your search – even just 30 minutes a day with the resources above can get you moving in the right direction.
 Now, go get ‘em…it’s crunch time.